 This area of Sabah is fairly remote, not to mention on an island in the tropics, so there are a few key items you should plan to pack.

-☞ Cash!!! — There are no ATMs [yet] in Tip of Borneo, and most places don’t accept credit, PayPal or anything else.
+Cash!!!
+There are no ATMs [yet] in Tip of Borneo, and most places don’t accept credit cards, PayPal or anything else.
 In a pinch, you can hire a lift into Kudat town (which takes 30-45 minutes), but best to come prepared.

-☞ Mask/Snorkel/Fins — If you plan to snorkel, this is a must, as there’s no place to rent in the village (as far as we could tell).
-We don’t generally bring fins with us backpacking, but after trying out a lot of gear over the past 20 years, both diving and snorkeling, I’ve been really happy with this mask, and Lori really likes her mask because it fits smaller faces well.
+Mask/Snorkel/Fins If you plan to snorkel, this is a must, as there’s no place to rent in the village (as far as we could tell).
+We don’t generally bring fins with us on long backpacking trips, but really like these travel fins for shorter trips.
+After trying out a lot of gear over the past 20 years, both diving and snorkeling, I’ve been really happy with this mask, and Lori really likes her mask because it fits smaller faces.
 Our snorkel of choice is nothing fancy, but reliable and gets the job done for a good price.